The Gerard O’Neill Voyagers Circle: NSS’ New Society to Honor our Visionary Donors

 *The Blazers are manufactured in batches of 50 or more.
 The first batch of Blazers were presented at ISDC 2019 and there are some select sizes remaining for immediate shipping to new members.
 Otherwise, Blazers for new members is targeted for delivery or presentation on or around the dates of future ISDCs.

 - A signed, non-binding Letter of Intent to remember NSS in your will, plus a $500 current gift.

 - A current gift through one of the tax advantaged means described on our website with a binding value of at least $5000.

 Can I designate my gift to go to a specific cause I care about, or name my gift?

-- Gifts of $1000 or less go toward our general operating budget to support NSS’ many programs in education and policy to advance our future as a spacefaring society.
+- Gifts of less than $5,000 go into our general operating account to support NSS’ many programs in education and policy to advance our future as a spacefaring society.

 - Gifts and bequests of $5,000 or more are allocated between the NSS Investment Account, which is designed to generate funds for major near term projects, and the NSS Endowment Fund, which is being grown to provide supplemental funding for our programs in perpetuity.

 - In certain circumstance, dedicated and/or special named accounts can be set up for gifts and bequests of significant size.